 Being brave is a daily commitment.
-As 2016 flows to a close, I find myself thinking about all the different ways I desire to be brave, and I’m sure I’m not alone in this.
+As the year flows to a close, I find myself thinking about all the different ways I desire to be brave, and I’m sure I’m not alone in this.

 As a personal development blogger, I aim to write from experience.
 I choose to share nuggets and ideas I’m testing or have tested, experiments I’m exploring and tweaking, and new ways of doing things to optimise my performance.